Root Canal Treatment Singapore

 Numbness from the administration of local anaesthesia should wear off within 1 to 2 hours.
 It is recommended to only eat afterwards when sensation returns.

-1. MOST IMPORTANT .
-Give your treated tooth a protective crown.
+1. IMPORTANT: Give your treated tooth a protective crown

 4. Mouthwash